-A more through look at course success rates in first-level English and Math classes shows considerable variation by instructor, indicating the possibility of positive modeling by those instructors who are producing the highest success rates.
+A more thorough look at course success rates in first-level English and Math classes shows considerable variation by instructor, indicating the possibility of positive modeling by those instructors who are producing the highest success rates.
 Beyond this, instruction in these disciplines can be transformed through the development of high-touch, high-support models, and contextualized, culturally-responsive curriculum.
 Doing so will require further research into successful practices at comparable institutions, and considerable investments in faculty and tutor training and in curriculum development.
 In addition, the College will need to tackle hard conversations about considering student success and equity data in making scheduling decisions (including the assignment of instructors, selecting online vs. in-person modalities, etc.).

-- 1. Hire cohort management program director - 2.
-Hire a FT tutoring center director to develop a model & train tutors - 3.
-Formalize training for Writing Center and Math Center faculty & tutors - 4.
-Select and incentivize / compensate English & Math faculty to develop thematic, interest-driven, culturally responsive / relevant first-semester English & Math offerings

-- 5. Convene forums with English & Math faculty, respectively, to assess interest in developing new models as described above - 6.
-Work with Curriculum chair and instructional management to move forward the approval of re-vamped, co-req supported College Algebra course (Math 2) for underprepared students with STEM interests - 7.
-Research the fiscal trade-off of lowering math class sizes to support higher-touch instruction with the aim of improved completion rates - 8.
-Work with faculty union and Deans of Liberal Arts and Mathematics to address equity impacts of scheduling decisions (e.g. online vs. in-person) for first-semester courses - 9.
-Coordinate meetings / forums with outreach team & with local high school counselors and faculty to strengthen strategies for successful HS-college transition, especially with regards to math preparation
+- 1. Hire cohort management program director and build Completion & Success teams around Black and African American students. - 2.
+Reinstate a FT tutoring center director to develop a model and train tutors - 3.
+Provide equitable tutoring services at Vacaville and Vallejo centers. - 4.
+Streamline student tutor hiring process; hire more Black and African American student tutors. - 5.
+Provide professional development for Tutoring Center leads to support development of a more robust tutor training program that includes racial and equity literacy to better support Black and African American students. - 6.
+Select and incentivize English and Math faculty to develop thematic, interest-driven, culturally responsive first-semester English and Math offerings preferably with zero cost textbooks; start this process with a focus on culturally responsive content for Black and African American students. - 7.
+Work with Curriculum chair and instructional management to move forward the approval of re-vamped, co-requisite supported College Algebra course (Math 2) for underprepared students with STEM interests. - 8.
+Research the fiscal trade-off of lowering math class sizes to support higher-touch instruction with the aim of improved completion rates. - 9.
+Work with faculty union and Deans of Liberal Arts and Mathematics to address equity impacts of scheduling decisions (e.g. online vs. in-person) for first-semester courses. - 10.
+Coordinate meetings / forums with outreach team, faculty, and local high school counselors to strengthen strategies for successful HS to college transition for Black and African American students, especially with regards to math preparation.